warnat/openproject-revisions_git/README.md

 #### 6. Config Test

 Check that the output on the tab 'Config Test' looks good.
-Note that many of the settings are not yet functional, and some values on config test are thus irrelevant.
+Note that many of the settings are not yet functional, and some values on Config Test are thus irrelevant.

 ## Basic Usage